-- 50 The Plan outlay for 1980-81 for the Posts and Telegraphs Department It is proposed to is Rs.
-415 crores. provide additional 1.75 lakh lines switching capacity and 1.7 lakh direct exchange lines and other facilities.
-The number of post offices in rural backward and hilly areas is also proposed to be increased.
-The norms for providing telegraph and telephone facilities in tribal areas have been further liberalised to cover areas having a population of 2500 in a group of villages within a radius of 10 kms.
-Provision has also been made for the expansion of manufacturing capacity for switching equipment. - 51.
-Family Planning programme suffered a serious set back in the past three years.
-A revitalisation of this programme must constitute an important element of the new Five Plan, if an improvement of the living conditions of our people is our goal.
+The Plan outlay for 1980-81 for the Posts and Telegraphs Department is Rs.
+415 crore.
+It is proposed to provide additional 1.75 lakh lines switching capacity and 1.70 lakh direct exchange lines and other facilities.
+The number of post offices in rural, backward and hilly areas is also proposed to be increased.
+The norms for providing telegraph and telephone facilities in tribal areas have been further liberalised to cover areas having a population of 2,500 in a group of villages within a radius of 10 kms.
+Provision has also been made for the expansion of manufacturing capacity for switching equipment.

+Family Planning Programme suffered a serious setback in the past three years.
+A revitalisation of this programme must constitute an important element of the new Five-Year Plan, if an improvement of the living conditions of our people is our goal.
 A provision of Rs.
-250 crores is being made in 1980-81 for health and family Of this Rs.
-140 crores will be for family welfare.
-The emphasis in the family welfare programme will be on educating the people about the desirability of a small family and providing the necessary technical services on an adequate scale. attempt will also be made to provide improved health services areas, eradicate communicable diseases and provide health education. - 52.
+250 crore is being made in 1980-81 for health and family welfare.
+Of this Rs.
+140 crore will be for family welfare.
+The emphasis in the family welfare programme will be on educating the people about the desirability of a small family and providing the necessary technical services on an adequate scale.
+An attempt will also be made to provide improved health services in rural areas, eradicate communicable diseases and provide health education.

 The development problems of a poor society of 650 million people are bound to be stupendous.
-For a solution of these, within а reasonable time, it will be necessary to harness the forces of science and technology.
-India is favourably placed with regard to the development of science and technology in that she has a large pool of scientific and technical man-power and a vast institutional infrastructure developed over the last thirty years.
-While our scientific institutions can help to advance the frontiers of knowledge, it is science based technology which can help to raise production and productivity.
+For a solution of these, within a reasonable time, it will be necessary to harness the forces of science and technology.
+India is favourably placed with regard to the development of science and technology in that, she has a large pool of scientific and technical man-power and a vast institutional infrastructure developed over the last thirty years.
+While our scientific institutions can help to advance the frontiers of knowledge, it is science-based technology which can help to raise production and productivity.
 Therefore, an outlay of Rs.
-116 crores has been provided in the Central Plan for 1980-81 for science and technology.
+116 crore has been provided in the Central Plan for 1980-81 for science and technology.

-53. I will now make a brief mention of a few changes in the non-Plan expenditure.
+I will now make a brief mention of a few changes in the non-plan expenditure.
 The provision for Defence expenditure is Rs.
-3600 crores, Rs.
-300 crores more than the provision made in the interim Budget.
+3,600 crore, Rs.
+300 crore more than the provision made in the interim Budget.
 The provision for export subsidy has been increased from Rs.
-330 crores to Rs.
-355 crores, in view of the need for a larger export effort.
+330 crore to Rs.
+355 crore in view of the need for a larger export effort.

-54. Loans to State Governments, as their share of small savings collections, are being stepped up from Rs.
-650 crores in the interim Budget to Rs.
-715 crores, in view of the anticipated improvement in these collections.
-Short term loans to State Governments for agricultural inputs are also being increased by Rs.
-50 crores.
-Besides, additional provision has also become necessary to meet unavoildable commitments like additional dearness allowance to Central Government employees, purchase of heavy water for atomic power plants, etc. However. the above increases in non-Plan cenditure will be partially offset by reduction in fertilizer subsidy.
+Loans to State Governments, as their share of a small savings collections, are being stepped up from Rs.
+650 crore in the interim Budget to Rs.
+715 crore, in view of the anticipated improvement in these collections.
+Short-term loans to State Governments for agricultural inputs are also being increased by Rs.
+50 crore.
+Besides, additional provision has also become necessary to meet unavoidable commitments like additional dearness allowance to Central Government employees, purchase of heavy water for atomic power plants, etc. However, the above increases in non-Plan expenditure will be partially offset by reduction in fertilizer subsidy.